The definition of Arbitrage: "Arbitrage is the simultaneous purchase and sale of an asset to profit from a price difference".

 Since you want to increase the amount of USD, you would, for example sell 2,000 EOS on exchange A (for USD).
 At the same time, you would also buy 2,000 EOS on exchange B to maintain the same amount of EOS you had before the trade.
 It could happen that one of your funds of a specific coin is depleted on one of your exchanges; then it will be necessary to move funds manually from one exchange to another to start the process again.

 The Market Arbitrage bot will look for market inefficiencies within one exchange.
 Your Hopper will attempt to increase the amount of the coin(s) you have selected as base coin.
 It will do this by taking advantage of price differences between the currencies available on your exchange.
 More specifically, it will make three different trades to increase the amount of the chosen base coin.
 Market Arbitrage works best on exchanges with lower trading volumes.

-For example, say that you have BTC as base coin.
+For example, say that you have BTC as a base coin.
 That Hopper has found a market arbitrage opportunity that includes the coins Ethereum and Litecoin.

 - First, it will buy Ethereum (48 ETH) with Bitcoin (1 BTC) on the exchange (sell Bitcoin).

 - Secondly, the Ethereum (48 ETH) the Hopper has just bought is used to buy Litecoin (153 LTC).

 - The final step is to buy back Bitcoin (1.005 BTC), completing the triangle and increasing the amount of Bitcoin in your wallet.

 Want to learn how to setup your Market Arbitrage Hopper?
 Read the setup guide here.